genjinoguchi/bc_days/README.md

 *  A randomly-generated animation done through js-- check!

 Swag to include
+* Home page with a photo gallery maybe?
 * Some js animations
 * Parallax scrolling
 * Flat, minimal design.